Requirements to Study in Japan from Nepal: Visa Application Guide 2025

 Timeline: 6-12 months prior

-Based on your chosen program and university, find out the demanded proficiency tests and apply for them.
+Based on your chosen program and university, find out the required proficiency tests and apply for them.
 This may include JLPT, EJU, TOEFL, IELTS or other exams.
 Give your best in these tests since the scores can heavily affect your scholarship chances.

 Step 4: Submit Your Application